 Savings in electricity consumption and a plus for well-being

 Mechanical smoke extraction and natural ventilation in combination - When it comes to new buildings, D+H experts always plan the use of intake air openings for mechanical smoke extraction.
 And in the case of an existing building, a solution is sought to integrate existing ventilation windows into any new MSE system to be installed.
 This way, costs for additional intake air openings can be saved.

 Read more about a mechanical smoke extraction project in Davos, Switzerland.

 Modern residential highrise on the cutting edge of Manchester

-At No. 1 Old Trafford, Dyer Environmental Controls Ltd (the UK subsidiary of D+H) implemented a solution for mechanical smoke extraction.
-Dyer supplied not only the window drives and controllers, but also the fans and smoke extraction flaps for the extraction shafts.
+At No. 1 Old Trafford, DH Mechatronic UK Ltd implemented a solution for mechanical smoke extraction.
+D+H UK supplied not only the window drives and controllers, but also the fans and smoke extraction flaps for the extraction shafts.
 The scope of the project includes 2 large CPS-M1-MRA MSE control panels, NSHEV skylights for ventilation of the stairwells, smoke extraction flaps and heat-resistant extractor fans.